OBLIGATORY KIT:

 Always stop to help an injured competitor.
 This may involve making them comfortable and going on to a checkpoint or somewhere with a mobile phone signal.

-Wear your number on your front where it is visible to marshals.
-As your medical details etc are on the back of your number, it cannot be swapped with anyone else.
+As your medical details, next of kin etc are on the back of your number, it cannot be swapped with anyone else.

 At road crossings, follow marshals’ instructions to wait until traffic is clear and to walk across roads.
 This has been agreed with Police Scotland.